 Written, or rather edited, by a former Invergordon MD , this rag-bag of facts is rather indispensable if you want to get quick information about companies or distilleries, or basic industry statistics.

-Nicholas Morgan and Michael Moss, ‘The Marking of Scotch Whisky – An Historical Perspective’, in Tedlow & Jones (eds) The Rise of Mass marketing (1993)
+Nicholas Morgan and Michael Moss, ‘The Marketing of Scotch Whisky – An Historical Perspective’, in Tedlow & Jones (eds) The Rise of Mass Marketing (1993)

 What can I say about the genius behind this short yet insightful essay on the marketing of Scotch?

 Ronald Weir, The History of the Distillers Company, 1877-1939, Diversification and Growth in Whisky and Chemicals (1999)